 What's happened

-Mohamed al-Mousawi, a Shiite activist in Bahrain, died in custody with injuries suggesting torture.
-His family disputes official claims, and his death has heightened tensions amid ongoing repression and regional conflict linked to Iran.
+Mohamed al-Mousawi, a Bahraini Shiite activist, died in custody with injuries suggesting torture.
+His family disputes official claims, and his death has heightened tensions in Bahrain, where authorities have intensified repression since the start of regional conflict linked to Iran.
 The government denies sectarian targeting.

 What's behind the headline?